fthbaskin/ITU_Homeworks/README.md

 # ITU_Homeworks
-A public reposityory fo my past homeworks, any ITU student can benefit from my public repo.
+A public repository for my past homework, any ITU student can benefit from my public repo.
+In the list below, the lectures are listed, and other repositories are group projects.
+I will also provide links to those repositories.